cr21/Behavior-of-Linear-Model-Machine-Learning-Study/README.md

 for Dataset 3 (100:40) model is overt-fitted but less than dataset 2 for Dataset 4 (100:80) model is fitted well
 </pre>

+# 2. Experiment 2 : Linear Model effect on High Variance Data.

+*  In this experiment we will observe how linear models work in case of data having feautres with different variance

+## 2.1 Experiment 1 <br/>

+*  We will apply Logistic regression(SGDClassifier with logloss) on 'data' and check the feature importance
+*  we will apply SVM(SGDClassifier with hinge) on 'data' and check the feature importance

+    ### 2.1.1 Experiment 1 Result
+    *   Logistic regression fits quiet well and accuracy is also good
+    *   SVM linear failed to converge with more than 100000 iteration with hinge loss <br/>
+ Highly variance nature of data is affecting the classifier behavior

+## 2.2 Experiment 2 <br/>
+*  we will apply Logistic regression( SGDClassifier with log-loss ) on 'data' after standardization
+*  we will apply SVM(SGDClassifier with hinge loss) on 'data' after standardization

+    ### 2.2.1 Experiment 2 Result
+    *    Logistic regression fits quiet well and accuracy is also good with standardized feature
+    *    SVM linear  converge with in  500 max iteration with hinge loss <br/>
+    *    After Standardization SVM Linear converged super fast and accuracy is also increased to 0.92